Heckie75/voltcraft-sem-6000/README.md

 ```

 ### Prices
 The switch can store two different prices, i.e. the normal price and a reduced price.
-Actually the switch doesn't seem to calculate internally, so that this setting makes only sense if you use the official app.
+Actually, the switch doesn't seem to calculate internally, so that this setting makes only sense if you use the official app.

 It goes like this:
 ```